Skip to content

 College Park District.
 The centerpiece of this living and shopping destination is the new $78 million, 218,000-square-foot events arena hosting Maverick basketball and volleyball games, as well as concerts, tournaments, and other events.

-Fort Worth Center.
-The University’s Fort Worth Center resides in the Santa Fe freight depot, a downtown Fort Worth transportation landmark that dates back to the Great Depression.
+UTA Fort Worth.
+UTA’s Fort Worth location resides in the Santa Fe freight depot, a downtown Fort Worth transportation landmark that dates back to the Great Depression.

 The Gallery at UTA.
 Located in the Fine Arts Building, the gallery displays original artwork from local artists, students, and faculty.